brainglobe/brainglobe.github.io/docs/source/documentation/brainglobe-atlasapi/adding-a-new-atlas.md

 ## Uploading the atlas

-After the pull request is merged, one of the BrainGlobe core developers will run the script and upload the packaged atlas (`.tar.gz` archive) to [the GIN repository](https://gin.g-node.org/BrainGlobe/atlases).
+After the pull request is merged, one of the BrainGlobe core developers will run the script and upload the packaged atlas to [the S3 bucket](https://open.quiltdata.com/b/brainglobe/tree/atlas/).
-The [`latest_versions.conf`](https://gin.g-node.org/BrainGlobe/atlases/src/master/last_versions.conf) file will also be updated to include the new atlas.
+The [`last_versions.conf`](https://open.quiltdata.com/b/brainglobe/tree/atlas/atlases/last_versions.conf) file will also be updated to include the new atlas.
 At this point, the atlas will be available for use in the API.

 ## Updating an existing atlas

 To update an existing atlas, a pull request must be raised to change the existing script.
 Once this pull request is merged, the new atlas will be generated and uploaded to the GIN repository as normal.
-The [`latest_versions.conf`](https://gin.g-node.org/BrainGlobe/atlases/src/master/last_versions.conf) can then be updated to reflect the latest version.
+The [`last_versions.conf`](https://open.quiltdata.com/b/brainglobe/tree/atlas/atlases/last_versions.conf) can then be updated to reflect the latest version.